Before diving into the 15 best music download websites for DJs, we recommend you read the few short sections below for full context…

 Without going into too much detail, you typically buy the songs at a price set by the artist (which can often be free), or at a price that YOU choose.
 The artist receives about 82% of that revenue.

-Bandcamp also sell physical formats such as Cassette, CD and vinyl, together with merch from the artists.
-Visit the website here.
+Bandcamp also sells physical formats such as Cassette, CD and vinyl, together with merch from the artists.
+Visit their website here.

-Note: Bandcamp was acquired by EPIC Games in March 2022.
-Whilst it’s still business as usual for now, we’re keeping a close eye on it.
+Note: Bandcamp was acquired by Songtradr from EPIC Games in September 2023 (who purchased it in March 2022).
+Whilst it’s still business as usual for now, we’ll update this section if anything changes within the platform.

 Bandcamp’s genre/category list